plhsu19/anime-spotlight/README.md

 ## License

-This project is open source - see the [MIT License](notion://www.notion.so/LICENSE) file for details.
+This project is open source - see the [License](/LICENSE) file for details.

 ## Feedback and Support